danvandermeir/solorolo/mechanical/plastics/README.md

 ### The `solorolo_` * `-` * `_`* files may come in several variants:
 ***The first wildcard represents the design name of the parts collection.***
 I designed and uploaded `original`.
-If I don't like a design change to my orignal designs you can make your own (even if you want to start with mine as a base!) and contribute it here under a new directory begining with `solorolo-`.
+If I don't like a design change to my orignal designs you can make your own (even if you want to start with mine as a base!) and contribute it here under a new directory.

 ***The second wildcard represents a battery size.***
 While having a large battery can be a benefit there are a few drawbacks such as weight, length, and usable capacity.
 The `max` size battery is 48 volts with a ?
 Amp hour (~960 Watt hour) rating yielding loosely 50-60 miles (85-90 kilometers) per full charge.